-- The LGS offers a wide variety of professional development and career planning resources; it is your responsibility to explore the LGS website and become familiar with them. - Resources include grant writing and preparation workshops, workshops to develop writing skills more generally, assistance with identifying funding sources and with job searches and interviews, and information about careers within and beyond academia. - The Emory Writing Center also provides students with writing support. - The Emory Center for Digital Scholarship (ECDS) - In addition to the many professionalization resources offered through your mentor, concentration seminars, the LGS, etc., we recommend a book called The Portable Mentor: Expert Guide to a Successful Career in Psychology, written by Dr. Mitch Prinstein, a professor at UNC-Chapel Hill and former undergrad psych major at Emory.
-You can download it for free if you are on the university server. - Emory's Institute for Quantitative Theory and Methods (QTM) offers courses, workshops and consultation to support graduate students' development of statistical skills.
+- The LGS offers a wide variety of professional development and career planning resources; it is your responsibility to explore the LGS website and become familiar with them and also to be alert for emails from LGS - Resources include grant writing and preparation workshops, workshops to develop writing skills more generally, assistance with identifying funding sources and with job searches and interviews, and information about careers within and beyond academia. - The Emory Writing Center also provides students with writing support, including support specific to graduate students. - The Emory Center for Digital Scholarship (ECDS) - In addition to the many professionalization resources offered through your mentor, concentration seminars, the LGS, etc., we recommend a book called The Portable Mentor: Expert Guide to a Successful Career in Psychology, written by Dr. Mitch Prinstein, a professor at UNC-Chapel Hill and former undergrad psych major at Emory.
+You can download it for free if you are on the university server.

+• Emory's Institute for Quantitative Theory and Methods (QTM) offers courses, workshops and consultation to support graduate students' development of statistical skills.
 See this website for links to quantitative graduate courses, the Statistics and Data Science Help Desk, and other information.